jensprog/steam-data/README.md

 ![All Games Image](public/images/allgames.png)

 - allgames.png shows all the games that are in the 15,000 Steam dataset, only showing 20 results per page for performance.
-Using pagination with **Next** and **Previous** buttons in the bottom to navigate through the list of games.
+Using pagination with **Next** and **Previous** buttons in the bottom to navigate through the list of games.z

 ![Specific Game Image](public/images/specificgame.png)